mrburke86/audio_transcription_app_typescript/documentation/technicalDesignDocumentation.md

 ### Data Protection

--   **No conversation recording**: Audio is processed in real-time, not stored
+-   **No conversation recording**: Audio is processed in real-time, not stored.
--   **Ephemeral sessions**: Interview data doesn't persist beyond session
+-   **Ephemeral sessions**: Interview data (like conversation history in the UI) doesn't persist beyond the session unless explicitly saved by the user (if such a feature exists).
--   **Secure API communication**: Encrypted connections to AI services
+-   **Secure API communication**: Encrypted connections to AI services (OpenAI).
--   **Local processing**: Maximum data processing happens in browser
+-   **Personal Knowledge Base Storage**: User's knowledge documents are processed (chunked, embedded) and stored in a **Qdrant vector database instance.
+This instance runs in Docker and can be configured to run locally on the user's machine or a secure private server, ensuring data control.**
+-   **Embedding Process**: If using OpenAI for embeddings, text chunks are sent to OpenAI's API.
+Consider privacy implications and OpenAI's data usage policies.
+Alternative on-device/local embedding models could be explored for maximum privacy.

 ### Professional Discretion